-The Audit Committee has adopted a policy and established related procedures for the pre-approval of audit and nonaudit services rendered by the Company's independent registered public accounting firm.
-The policy generally preapproves specified services in the defined categories of audit services, audit-related services and tax services up to specified amounts.
-Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual, explicit, case-by-case basis before the independent registered public accounting firm is engaged to provide each service.
+The Audit Committee has adopted a policy and established related procedures for the pre-approval of audit and non-audit services rendered by the Company's independent registered public accounting firm.
+The policy generally pre-approves specified services in the defined categories of audit services, audit-related services and tax services up to specified amounts.
+Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual, explicit, case-by-case basis before the independent registered public accounting firm or on an individual, explicit, case-by-case basis before the independent registered public accounting firm is engaged to provide each service.
 The pre-approval of services may be delegated to one or more of the Audit Committee's members, but the decision must be reported to the full Audit Committee at its next scheduled meeting.
 The Audit Committee has determined that the rendering of services other than audit services by BKD, LLP is compatible with maintaining the principal registered public accounting firm's independence.

 Typically, each year, prior to engaging our independent registered public accounting firm, management submits to the Audit Committee for approval a list of services expected to be provided during that fiscal year within each of the categories of services described in the fee table below, as well as related estimated fees, which are generally based on time and materials.
 As appropriate, the Audit Committee then pre-approves the services and the related estimated fees.
 The Audit Committee requires our independent registered public accounting firm and management to report actual fees versus the estimated fees periodically throughout the year by category of service.
-During the year, circumstances may arise when it becomes necessary to engage our independent registered public accounting firm for additional services not contemplated in the initial annual proposal.
-In those instances, the Audit Committee preapproves the additional services and related fees before engaging our independent registered public accounting firm to provide the additional services.
+During the year, circumstances may arise when it becomes necessary to engage our independent registered public accounting firm to proval.
+In those instances, the Audit Committee pre-approves the additional services and related fees before engaging our independent registered public accounting firm to provide the additional services.